When I hear these word or phrases verbalized I often wonder – do they have true meaning or are they sentences fillers?

 For you are an everyday person passing on the street filled with new ideas, thoughts of how to better humanity; view in awe what new adventure is ahead; how to construct – give to a child or homeless person.
 You have the job that makes a difference, whether grandeurs or minutia, you have pride in what you give.

 There are many who have come from the beyond, in all levels of life, cruelty, loved, tortured, happily in relationships – divorced.
 Whatever life has dealt them, those with the flame of integrity in their core, alive, flickering – they go beyond these heinous and ever so human points, endeavor to the highest degree of themselves and continue to push the boundaries of their own limitations.

 We have seen them on celluloid, in public walkways, dancing, and sitting on benches.
 They are you and I. We admit our faults, for this is human.
 We pierce through that grey bog that steams with deaden trees, foul odors as it bubbles its quick-sand-mud that traps many.

 That is integrity.
 Humans are not perfect.
 This is not a perfect world.
 We have choice and that choice is ever changing; move on, move forward; proclaim who you are and be that flickering flame from within.

 One day, you will glow as a bonfire and leap for joy.
 Then continue your walk.

 PS: This article on Integrity has been over a life spam of learning, and I continue to learn as I wrote this piece.
 It took me two weeks in preparation, a month in thought during my move home to Colorado, where I feel my spirit soars with every passing fickle moment in weather.
 Watching my two Arabians run on 2 acres of land being free.
 I looked to my Sade (blue heeler) and to my Arabians for internal fortitude.
-My Sammie Kewl Kat almost died during this time of the move home, and yet, the word Integrity resounded deep within and would not let go, the need to write the words became an obsession.
+My Sammie Kewl Kat died with the move home.
+The word Integrity resounded deep within and would not let go, the need to write the words became an obsession.